forestryio/forestry.io/hugo/content/blog/forestry-is-moving-to-wordpress.md

 ---
 title: Why is Forestry.io Moving to Wordpress?
-description: 'It is an understatement to say we weren’t the biggest fans of WordPress.
-Static sites are at the core of Forestry.io’s business model.'
+description: It is an understatement to say we weren’t the biggest fans of WordPress.
+  Static sites are at the core of Forestry.io’s business model.
 date: 2018-04-01 12:01:56 +0000
 authors:
 - sebastian-engels